patilsnehal20/Movie-Ticket-Booking-System/README.md

 **Tech Stack Implementation** :

-Programming Language
+**Programming Language**

-Java: The core programming language used to develop the application, leveraging its object-oriented features for modular design and maintainability.
+Java : The core programming language used to develop the application, leveraging its object-oriented features for modular design and maintainability.

-Data Structures
+**Data Structures**

 ArrayList:
 Used to store and manage collections of movies, theaters, snacks, and user selections dynamically.